Osman Mohamoud (clan): Somali Youth League

 Yasin Haji Osman Sharmarke, an Osman Mahamud man, founded the party in 1943.
-At its foundation, the party had thirteen founding members that consisted of all the major clans in Somalia, 4 Darood, 3 Hawiye and 3 Rahanweyn,2 Benadiri.
+At its foundation, the party had thirteen founding members that consisted of all the major clans in Somalia, 4 Darood, 3 Hawiye, 3 Rahanweyn, and 2 Benadiri.
 All 4 of the Daarod members were Osman Mahamud including Yasin's younger brother, Dahir Haji Osman Sharmarke "Dhagawayne".

 As time went on and the party grew in numbers, so did the amount of Osman Mahamuud members.
 The first two women to join this party, Timiro Ukaash and Maryan Haji Osman, sister of Yasin and Dahir, played a vital role in group and were a great beacon of representation for young women in the country.
-In fact, Maryan went on to be the first woman to open a Islamic School in Mogadishu that is still operating to this day.
-Well known political figures such as Abdirashid Ali Sharmarke and Haji Bashir Ismail Yusuf also first joined SYL and went on to emerge their ranks.
+In fact, Maryan went on to be the first woman to open an Islamic School in Mogadishu that is still operating to this day.
+Well known political figures such as Abdirashid Ali Sharmarke and Haji Bashir Ismail Yusuf also first joined SYL.